bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

 Description:
-`AI` scales data in the visible processing buffer (buffer 1) to make the scale factor equal to a specified absolute scale factor.
-This absolute scale factor, "sfa", is a floating point number greater than 0.
-If sfa is equal to the buffer scale factor, `AI` does nothing.
-If sfa is not equal to the buffer scale factor, the buffer data is scaled by sfa/(buffer_sf) and the current scale factor, buffer scale factor, and display are updated.
-If the sfa parameter is omitted, `AI` will scale to the current absolute scale factor.
+`AI` scales data in the visible processing buffer to make the scale factor equal to a specified absolute scale factor, sfa.
+If sfa is omitted RNMR will not prompt for it and will use the current absolute scale factor (as set and displayed by `AK`).
+The scale factor must be greater than 0.0.
+The absolute scale factor (as set and displayed by `AK`) will also be updated to the value of sfa.
 ## AK
 Set absolute scale factor